 How to change your address

-If you move, you must report a change of residence address on your license, permit, non-driver ID or vehicle records to the DMV within 10 days.
+- If you move, you must change your address on your license, permit, non-driver ID, and vehicle records with the DMV within 10 days.

 If you lost your document, renewed or ordered a new one recently and have not received it in the mail yet, you will need to wait for it to arrive before you can create a MyDMV account.
-You can still change your address by mail.
-View sample ID documents.
+(You can still change your address by mail).

 PO Box 2895